 Compared with surgery or radiation therapy, much less is known about the long-term effectiveness of cryosurgery.

-* All radiation options may also have three to six months of hormone therapy.
+* All radiation options may also be combined with three to six months of hormone therapy.

 Stage III cancers have spread beyond the prostate gland but have not reached the bladder, rectum, lymph nodes, or distant organs.
 Surgery and radiation therapy may be less likely to work but may still be options.